Android Layouts

 • The Frame Layout is a placeholder on the screen that is used to display more than one view as a single view.

-• Places child views on top of each other, often used for simple container layouts.
+• This layout places child views on top of each other, which is often used for simple container layouts.

 • GridView is a ViewGroup that displays items in a two-dimensional, scrollable grid.